1Password provides beta and nightly channels for prerelease versions of the apps. Prereleases are used to help test and improve 1Password.

 curl -sS https://downloads.1password.com/linux/keys/1password.asc | sudo gpg --dearmor --output /usr/share/keyrings/1password-archive-keyring.gpg

-Add the 1Password beta apt repository:
+Add the 1Password beta or nightly apt repository.

 echo 'deb [arch=amd64 signed-by=/usr/share/keyrings/1password-archive-keyring.gpg] https://downloads.1password.com/linux/debian/amd64 beta main' | sudo tee /etc/apt/sources.list.d/1password.list